UrsSchmidt/aquila/README.md

 ### Integer

-Integers are written like this:
+Integer literals are written like this:
  * Decimal: `12345`
  * Binary: `0b10101010`
  * Octal: `0o755`